 It’s impossible to say exactly how much new tires cost because it depends on so many different things.
 The size, the type, the quality and the brand all come into it, so the only way to know how much they will cost for your vehicle is to get a quote from a supplier.
 For a very rough guide, the average cost for a new tire is probably around $100 for an average car, $175 for SUVs and something like $200 each for trucks.

 You can, of course, get tires for a lot less than this, and you can also pay an awful lot more too.
-What I would advise is that you shop online for your tires.
-There are a lot of big companies you can trust that offer great deals on all types of tires, and they’ll ship them directly to the service center you want to fit them for you.
+What I would advise is that you shop online for your tires, and if you want free delivery, a huge selection and some of the most competitive prices, Priority Tire should be the first place you look.
+There are a lot of big companies like Priority Tire you can trust that offer great deals on all types of tires, and they’ll ship them directly to the service center you want to fit them for you.

 What about fitting the cheapest tires possible?